This peer-to-peer lender is an established source for loans up to $40,000.

 What are the steps to apply?

-Before using LendingClub’s service, first make sure that you meet its basic requirements.
-To begin the process click the green Go to site button on this page.
+You can begin the application process by clicking the green Go to site button on this page.

 - Enter your loan amount, your loan’s purpose and your estimated credit score before clicking Check Your Rate.